Planting and Growing! – School garden and inclusive education for Nakalama Primary School, Uganda

 All educational programmes are being developed together with the school, and the teachers are trained to continue them in the long term.
 Furthermore, the school garden will be maintained as a permanent part of the school’s educational programme.

-Stiftung WissenWecken gemeinnützige GmbH has shaped this project together with the local partner organisation Kasale Foundation Uganda and is implementing it together with them.
-The Kasale Foundation Uganda is a registered non-profit organisation founded by the local community of Nakavule.
-Its aim is to create access to education for children living in particular poverty or with disabilities.
-It wants to help more young people in Uganda to look confidently towards a future that they can shape.
+Stiftung WissenWecken has shaped this project together with the local partner organisation Kasale Foundation Uganda and is implementing it together with them.
+Kasale Foundation Uganda is a registered non-profit organisation founded by the local community of Nakavule.
+Their aim is to create access to quality education for children living in particular poverty or with disabilities, and to help more young people in Uganda look confidently towards a future that they can shape themselves.

 We would like to thank our sponsors: